 How Q&A works with Excel

 Q&A has a set of core natural language understanding abilities that work across your data.
 It has context-dependent keyword search for your Excel table, column, and calculated field names.
 It also has built-in knowledge for how to filter, sort, aggregate, group, and display data.

 For example, in an Excel table named “Sales”, with columns “Product”, “Month”, “Units Sold”, “Gross Sales”, and “Profit”, you could ask questions about any of those entities.
 You could ask to show sales, total profit by month, sort products by units sold, and many others.
-Read more about the kinds of questions you can ask, and visualization types you can specify in a Q&A query.
+Read more about using Q&A in dashboards and reports, and visualization types you can specify in a Q&A query.

 Prepare an Excel dataset for Q&A